mtstickney/mtstickney.github.com/content/blog/20150802-AES-without-IV.md

 cryptographically-random first block, but the properties will only hold if the result of encrypting the block is suitably random[^1].

-[^1]: It should be, but I'm not a cryptographer and it defitely works the other way around.
+[^1]: It should be, but I'm not a cryptographer and it definitely works the other way around.

 ## Credit Where Credit is Due